abzubade/Device-Exposure/README.md

-# ⚠️🌐 Device Exposure To the Internet
+# ⚠️🌐 Threat Hunting - Device Exposure To the Internet
 ---
 ## :bookmark_tabs: Scenario